paritytech/subxt/README.md

 ### Generating the runtime API from the downloaded metadata

-Simply declare a module and decorate it with the `subxt` attribute which points at the downloaded metadata for the target runtime:
+Declare a module and decorate it with the `subxt` attribute which points at the downloaded metadata for the target runtime:

 ```rust